EricMinick/OperatingManual/OperatingManual.md

 *	**I believe tech can improve the world:** I always look for how products can improve the lives of their users and better the world.
 That’s what gets me up in the morning to work.
 * **I believe in work-life balance:** Routinely working excessive hours will burn someone out.
 With that in mind, I try hard to respect others' work hours, encourage teammates to take vacations, etc. I expect the same courtesy in return.
 We need to break these guidelines occasionally, but those times should be few and consequential.
 *	**I translate tech-speak to English:** I’m pretty good at translating highly technical concepts to normal English and back, which helps me move between more technical and less technical groups.
+*	 **I like data:** Clever ideas from smart people are still often wrong.
+We should use data to validate our ideas before and after we put them into action.

 ### Good work relationships:
 *	**Be respectful and decent**: I get frustrated by coworkers who treat others without respect.
 Please criticize privately, respect time boundaries, and assign work to people in ways appropriate to the organization.